B0ydT/Winter_is_Coming_Replication/README.md

 (2023a) and contains code and data from the replication package (Guo et al., 2023b).

-Two Stata replication packages / zipped folders are provided.
-"Stata Computational Replication" is the original replication package provided by the paper authors used to conduct the direct replication of the results reported in the paper.
-The only modification was the path used to load the data.
-"Stata Robustness Replication" is the original replication package with the added script "Robustness Replication - Codes for Replication.do".
-This script contains the code used to conduct the robustness replications described in the report.
-The script makes use of the data files provided in the original replication package.
-The Robustness Replication script is also directly provided and can be used in conjunction with the data files provided in the replication package by the original authors.
+There are two Stata Do-files with replication scripts.
+The file "Robustness Replication - Replication Code" contains the code for the results of our robustness replication described in the report.
+The file utilizes the data file "Data for Replication.dta", which has been directly taken from the replication package Guo et al. (2023b) without any modification.
+The file "Codes for Replication - p-values.do" is the original replication code file of Guo et al. (2023b) for the main results of the paper, including Table 2.
+The code for table 2 has been modified to display p-values rather than standard errors for comparison purposes, otherwise no changes have been made to the estimation code.
+Both replication code files have modified pathways for the location of the data set file as well as the folder for results.

 An R replication script is provided for the recreate reproducibility section.
 The packages used during this replication can be installed by running